-Each year, the aboveground shoot biomass of CC was manually harvested from two 1-m quadrats from each plot just before CC termination and oven-dried at 72 C for 4 days to obtain dry biomass.
-Weed density by species (number of emerged seedlings for each species) was recorded from two randomly placed 1-m quadrats from each plot at CC termination and at monthly intervals until sorghum harvest (except 2021, where data at 90 days after CC termination was not collected) and aboveground weed biomass was manually harvested and oven-dried at 72 C for 4 days to obtain total weed dry biomass.
-The average of CC biomass, total weed density, and total weed dry biomass from the two quadrats in each plot at each time were used in the data analysis.
+Each year, the aboveground CC shoot biomass was manually harvested from two 1-m2 quadrats from each plot just before CC termination and oven-dried at 72 C for 4 d to obtain dry biomass.
+Weed density by species (number of emerged seedlings for each species) was recorded from two randomly placed 1-m2 quadrats from each plot at CC termination and at monthly intervals until sorghum harvest (except 2021, where data at 90 d after CC termination were not collected) and aboveground weed biomass was manually harvested and oven-dried at 72 C for 4 d to obtain total weed dry biomass.
+The averages of CC biomass, total weed density, and total weed dry biomass from the two quadrats in each plot at each time were used in the data analysis.
 The weed species composition was characterized by calculating the relative abundance of each species in each plot using the method described by Thomas (1985) and used by Obour et al. (2022a).
-Relative abundance was determined using equation 1.
-Relative density and relative frequency were calculated using equations 2 and 3, respectively.
+Relative abundance was determined using Equation 1.
+Relative density and relative frequency were calculated using Equations 2 and 3, respectively.

-Relative abundance =

-$$\frac{\text{Relative density} + \text{Relative frequency}}{2}$$
+Relative abundance = $$\frac{\text{Relative density} + \text{relative frequency}}{2} \quad (1)$$

-Eqn.
-1